TheWorldAtMyFingerTips/TheWorldAtMyFingerTips/README.md

 ### Who am I?
 Hi there!

 I'm Megan, a Data Analytics enthusiast.
 Prior to this, I had lived and breathed Retail Merchandising.
 While the bulk of my career was categorized as "merchandising", I find myself immensely drawn and fulfilled by the analytics part of merchandising.
 I'm fueled by using data to simplify complexities into actionable insights.
-One thing led to another and now, I am currently pursuing an Associate Data Analyst course with NTUC LearningHub, enjoying Data Science modules of Python, PowerBI, SQL, and Excel.
+One thing led to another, I pursued a course in Data Analytics, and have been working as a Business Analytics Specialist for Wing Tai Retail ever since.

 ### Contact me
 Contact Platform | Contact Address